 For more information about me. click here

-And to see more of my studio, you can look here
+To see more of my studio, you can look here

 Michael Michaels is a specialist food photographer in London.